Phillip Gaines: 2014

+The Kansas City Chiefs selected Gaines in the third round (87th overall) of the 2014 NFL draft.
+He was the eighth cornerback selected in 2014.
 On May 15, 2014, the Chiefs signed him to a four-year, $2.82 million contract that includes a signing bonus of $549,112.

 Throughout his first training camp, he competed with Brandon Flowers, Chris Owens, Marcus Cooper, Jamell Fleming, and Ron Parker for a job as the starting cornerback.
-Head coach Andy Reid named him the sixth cornerback on the depth chart to start the regular season, behind Smith, Cooper, Owens, Parker, and Fleming.
+Head coach Andy Reid named him the sixth cornerback on the depth chart to start the regular season, behind Sean Smith, Cooper, Owens, Parker, and Fleming.

-He made his professional regular season debut in the Kansas City Chiefs' season-opening 26-10 loss to the Tennessee Titans.
-On September 24, 2014, he recorded his first career tackle and finished with two combined tackles during a 34-15 win at the Miami Dolphins.
+He made his professional regular season debut in the Chiefs' season-opening 26-10 loss to the Tennessee Titans.
+On September 24, 2014, he recorded his first career tackle and finished with two combined tackles during a 34–15 win at the Miami Dolphins.